pyHPC/sc25-bof/proposal.md

 These recent changes in the language should have representation from the Supercomputing community, we are organizing leaders in the Core Python teams to take feedback from HPC practicitioners at this BOF.

+Goals for the BoF:
-Attendee will get an understanding of the the newest standards in the Python language, why they may or may not want to use them, and conections to other Python users in the field who they can network with to find common ground for finding solutions.
+- Attendee will get an understanding of the the newest standards in the Python language, why they may or may not want to use them, and conections to other Python users in the field who they can network with to find common ground for finding solutions.
+- Python language members can help our community be represented in updating standards (PEPs) for HPC problems
+- Common documents and forums shared between both parties to continue improving Python on HPC.
+- Setup a Python HPC working group that can be council to both HPC and Python Software Foundation.

 ## Session format information,